Richmond suburb profile

 Richmond rental market trends

-The rental market in Richmond has shown stability in house rents, remaining unchanged at $750 per week over the past year.
-In contrast, unit rents have experienced a significant increase of 11.8%, reaching $590 per week.
+The rental market in Richmond has shown stability for houses, with rents remaining unchanged at $750 per week over the past year.
+In contrast, unit rents have experienced a notable increase of 9.1%, reaching $600 per week.
 Richmond continues to attract renters with its vibrant lifestyle and proximity to Melbourne's CBD, making it a desirable location for both residents and investors.

 Suburbs near Richmond